Molecular De Novo Design through Transformer-based Reinforcement Learning: Experiment

 \subsection{Metric}

-In order to evaluate both optimization capability and sample efficiency, we utilize the area under the curve (AUC) of the top-K average property value in relation to the number of oracle calls.
-This metric, which we refer to as AUC top-K, serves as our primary measure of performance.
-Distinct from the straightforward top-K average property, the AUC provides greater reward to methods that achieve high values with a reduced number of oracle calls.
-In this paper, we set K at 1, 10, and 100.
-This choice is motivated by the importance of pinpointing a limited set of unique molecular candidates for subsequent phases of development.
-We cap the number of oracle calls at 10,000, though we anticipate that effective methods should ideally optimize with just hundreds of calls during experimental evaluations.
-All AUC values reported have been min-max scaled to fit within the range [0, 1].
+In order to evaluate both optimization capability and sample efficiency, we utilize the area under the curve (AUC) of the top-$K$ average property value in relation to the number of oracle calls.
+This metric, which we refer to as \emph{AUC top-K}, is formally defined as follows:

+Given a sequence of molecules $\{M_1, M_2, \ldots, M_N\}$ generated by a method, and an oracle function $O(M)$ that returns the property value of a molecule, the top-$K$ average property value at any point in the sequence is given by: